First Time User? Enroll now.

 Sometimes a stool sample is collected using a rectal swab.
 The swab is inserted into the rectum, rotated gently, and then pulled out.
 It is placed in a clean, dry container and sent to the lab right away.

-If your doctor collects the stool sample using a cotton swab, you may feel some pressure or discomfort as the cotton swab is inserted into your rectum.
+If your doctor collects the stool sample using a cotton swab, you may feel some pressure or discomfort as the swab is inserted into your rectum.

 Stool culture test results usually take 2 to 3 days.
 But some cultures for fungus and parasites may take weeks to get results.